Manage Project Artifacts for Analysis in Dashboard

 When you collect metric results for a unit, the dashboard analyzes only the unit tests.
 The folder Tests contains subfolders to help identify whether a test is considered a unit test and which test harnesses trace to the unit:

 Create tests by using Simulink Test.
 If a test does not trace to a unit, it appears in the Trace Issues folder.
-If a test does not appear in the Artifacts panel when you expect it to, see Test Missing from Artifacts Panel.
-For troubleshooting tests in metric results, see Fix a test that does not produce metric results.
+If a test does not appear in the Artifacts panel or you do not see metric results from a test when you expect to, see Resolve Missing Artifacts, Links, and Results.

-For more information on how the dashboard traces dependencies between project files, see Digital Thread.
+For more information on how the dashboard traces dependencies between project files, see Monitor Artifact Traceability and Detect Outdated Results with Digital Thread.

 Test Results